amiaopensource/checksumthing/README.md

 Checksumthing currently supports MD5, SHA1, and SHA256 checksums.
 Right now the script only supports plaintext sidecar files.
 In the future, we hope to support CSV and other types of files.

 ## Software Requirements and Compatibility
-* Python 2.7 or 3.0
+* Mac OS X with Python 2.7 or 3.0
+* Windows 10 and Linux with Python 2.7

 ## How to Run or Install
-You can run checksumthing straight out of the box by [cloning the repostory](https://help.github.com/articles/cloning-a-repository/) and then going to the "checksumthing" directory and running `python checksumthing.py` along with the arguments that you need.
+You can run checksumthing straight out of the box by [cloning the repostory](https://help.github.com/articles/cloning-a-repository/), opening up the command line (Terminal in Mac OS X), navigating to the "checksumthing" directory, and running `$ python checksumthing.py` along with any arguments that you need.

 There is also an install process that allows you run checksumthing as a regular command.
 To install, clone the repository and then navigate to your checksumthing directory.
 Run `$ python setup.py install`.
-This feature is currently not functioning.
-See [Bug #6](https://github.com/amiaopensource/checksumthing/issues/6).
+To test your install run `$ checksumthing -h`.
+You should see the help menu.

 For more information on running checksumthing please see the [online documentation][1].